dmolina/ml_python_course_short/presentation/presentation.md

 ### Parts

+1. About Python in Data Science.

-1. Pandas, simple preprocessing.
+2. Pandas, simple preprocessing.

-2. Simple visualization.

 3. Scikit-learn with simple dataset.

+4. Processing missing values.

+5. Visualization.

-4. Working on a more complex dataset.
+6. Working on a more complex dataset.

 ## Second day